 Overview

-In 2020, Ontario introduced the Wetlands Conservation Partner Program.
-This program provided $31 million in capital funding over 5 years to:
+In 2020, Ontario introduced the Wetlands Conservation Partner Program (WCPP).
+Since 2020, this program has provided $31 million in capital funding to:

 • restore and enhance wetlands in priority areas across Ontario